SuguruHagiwara/tafe/README.md

 	Tap the icon from homescreen, then the Progressive Web App of your website will be loaded.

+	Upon Android device, open Chrome Chrome.

+	Go to a website you want to install.
+	Tap Add to home screen.
+	Follow the onscreen instructions to install.

 2. What I completed